thoughtspot/thoughtspot.github.io/_app-integrate/embedding-viz/about-full-embed.md

 -   Call `thoughtspot.<customerURL>.com/#/answer` and use that to access the search functionality.
 -   Call `thoughtspot.<customerURL>.com/#/pinboards` and use that to access saved pinboards.
 -   Use SAML for authentication against ThoughtSpot within the iFrame.

+Finally, to hide the top navigation or the expandable left panel that shows data sources and fields within the current data source, contact ThoughtSpot Support.